 Last month I was in Suwon, a city near Seoul.
 Streets filled with clinics.
 Plastic surgery is booming business in Korea and Suwon is the place to be to erase part of your Asian identity.

 When I first walked in I entered a huge waiting room.
 It looked more like a dining hall.
 Everywhere were big, round wooden tables.
-On each table was a hand mirror.
+On each table a hand mirror was placed.
 At one of the tables sat a girl, around 20 years old, looking at herself in the hand mirror.
 Every little detail in her face she closely inspected.
 Finally she put the mirror down to pick it up again a few seconds later.
 This ritual she repeated several times.
 Observing the whole thing made me feel anxious enough.
 I changed my mind and walked out of the clinic.

 In Tokyo a large dog walked up to me.
 I was thirsty and decided to go to a bar and the dog just followed me.
 Haruki Murakami used to own a jazz bar named ‘The Peter Cat’.
 He sold it before he started his writing career.
 I knew where it was and to my amazement it still existed.
 As I walked in I could hear Miles Davis playing.
 I ordered a beer and some snacks as I sat down at the bar.
 The dog found a suitable place in a corner and looked quite content as he laid down.